HARSHINIKE385/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 Error Handling: Raises a descriptive FileNotFoundError if the input file does not exist, improving robustness.

-The project runs on VS Code, a professional code editor ideal for Python development.
+The project runs on **VS Code**, a professional code editor ideal for Python development.
 VS Code provides features like intelligent autocompletion, debugging tools, and integrated terminal support, making it easier to test, profile, and maintain the code.
 Running the optimized script locally allows developers to measure performance improvements on files of any size and verify correctness instantly.

 This refactor has practical applications in text analysis, data preprocessing, and natural language processing (NLP) pipelines.
 It can be used in scenarios such as: